ceilfors/notes/notes/Chunks_should_be_borrowed_from_experts.md

-# Chunking should be borrowed from experts
+# Chunks should be borrowed from experts
 [[Limits of working memory may limit improvements from practice]].

 [[How might we use our limited working memory capacity more effectively?]]
 One of the ways to improve our working memory capacity is by [[Chunking]].